 Awesome But Practical: Hawk's "Ninja Master" class gains the ability to multi-target his Shuriken ability.
 This means you have a fast-casting ability that hits all enemies on the screen, does significant damage, knocks enemies back, and lowers their evade.
 All for only 1 MP.
 Fans have dubbed it the "1 MP Wonder".

 Kevin's God Hand class has the Aura Wave spell.
 What does it do?
 Instantly fill out the special meter of any character you want.
 And Kevin himself has screen-filling specials!

-Bittersweet Ending: No matter who the Big Bad ends up being, he always murders the Mana Goddess before you defeat him, and while the Fairy becomes the new Goddess, its stated it will be a thousand years before Mana fully returns to the world.
+Bittersweet Ending: No matter who the Big Bad ends up being, he always murders the Mana Goddess before you defeat him, and while the Fairy becomes the new Goddess, it's stated that it will be a thousand years before Mana fully returns to the world.
 On the plus side, the world is saved, and each of the heroes make peace with their respective troubles.
-(Angela and Kevin make peace with their parents, for example)
+(Angela and Kevin make peace with their parents, for example).

-The Dark Prince/Lord upon his ressurection, fulfilling this trope by default.
+The Dark Lord upon his resurrection, fulfilling this trope by default.

 Book Dumb: Angela keeps dodging her studies, to the point that her own mother believes she has no magic talent.

 Brainwashed and Crazy: Heath is forced to follow orders from his father, Masked Mage, the Big Bad from Carlie and Kevin's story, and if you have Carlie in your party the fight becomes a bit of a Tear Jerker.